Pylons/pyramid/docs/designdefense.rst

 Pyramid Provides More Than One Way to Do It
 -------------------------------------------

-A canon of Python popular culture is "TIOOTDI" ("there is only one way to do it", a slighting, tongue-in-cheek reference to Perl's "TIMTOWTDI", which is an acronym for "there is more than one way to do it").
+A canon of Python popular culture is "TIOOWTDI" ("there is only one way to do it", a slighting, tongue-in-cheek reference to Perl's "TIMTOWTDI", which is an acronym for "there is more than one way to do it").